Introducing Monster Hunter World 101 – a summary of the things/ items you need to become a better hunter!

-If you are new to MHW, there are high chances you will get lost in the overwhelming item list, starting from the innocent rock that you picked up in the hunt to the fancy ore that you don’t know how you get.
-Items are a major components in Monster Hunters, knowing the usage of these is the key to master the art of monsters hunting.
-In this post, I will try to focus on the items that you should hold in your inventory, the usage and how to get them during your playthrough.
+If you are new to Monster Hunter: World, there are high chances you will get lost in the overwhelming item list.
+Starting from the innocent rock that you picked up in the hunt to the fancy ore that you don’t know how you get.
+Items and materials are major components in Monster Hunters.
+Knowing the usage of these items is the key to master the art of monsters hunting.

 Recovery & HP Boosts Items

 Pretty straightforward, these are the ones that help you survive the hunt and recover from that’s deadly Nergigante Dive-bomb.

 - Potion – These are used to recover a chunk of your HP, to me the amount of HP is pretty little but is a needed to craft Mega-Potion.

 - Mega-Potion – Combining Potion with Honey to create this – Restore 70% of your HP – Take some time to drink up though, drink with responsibility.
 You can also keep a stack of 10 Honey in your inventory to make sure HP is always in the good state.
 This will result in 20 Mega Potion!